-To display a list of your defined file shares, from the Manager Menu, click Shares ♦ Shares.
-The File Shares page appears.
-This page displays read-only details about the shares currently defined on the NSS.
+To display a list of your defined file shares, from the Manager Menu, click Shares → Shares.
+The File Shares page displays read-only details about the shares currently defined on the NSS.
 You can add new shares by clicking the Create Share button.